 With an uncertain outlook on vessel utilizations and partly huge impacts on port terminals, we need to prepare for changing schedules and transit times, sudden / unexpected delays in uplift, increased bottlenecks of equipment availability, inconsistent departures and sudden surcharges possibly resulting in higher costs for the supply chain.

-Our experts in Ocean will support and guide for→ SchenkerOcean strategic carrier partnerships to ensure access to equipment and space on all trades.→ Volume forecast and allocation planning: through access to volumes on all alliances and consultative volume planning (allocation match based on customer forecast) we ensure proper prioritization.→ Conversion from SchenkerOcean FCL to LCL to ensure uplift of faster required part loads.→ Resilient and sustainable shipping possibilities through mixed SchenkerOcean carrier portfolio.→ Various cargo storage options (using own or contracted warehouses and store goods accordingly to ease the rush of cargo at the same time).→ Use of inhouse options for airfreight, rail freight and combined modes of transport options.→ Alternate FCL shipping options via breakbulk (on multipurpose vessels) or via LCL.
+→ SchenkerOcean strategic carrier partnerships to ensure access to equipment and space on all trades. → Volume forecast and allocation planning: through access to volumes on all alliances and consultative volume planning (allocation match based on customer forecast) we ensure proper prioritization. → Conversion from SchenkerOcean FCL to LCL to ensure uplift of faster required part loads. → Resilient and sustainable shipping possibilities through mixed SchenkerOcean carrier portfolio. → Various cargo storage options (using own or contracted warehouses and store goods accordingly to ease the rush of cargo at the same time). → Use of inhouse options for airfreight, rail freight and combined modes of transport options. → Alternate FCL shipping options via breakbulk (on multipurpose vessels) or via LCL.

 (Apr 13, 2021) - All European Ocean Freight Branches are fully functioning operationally.